rust-bitcoin/hammersbald/README.md

 Writes and reads are performed in multiples of 4096 byte pages.

 The persistent store uses up to three files:
-* the persistent hash table (.tbl)
+* the persistent hash table (.tb)
-* the data that is iterable on its own and can be used to rebuild the hash table (.dat)
+* the data that is iterable on its own and can be used to rebuild the hash table (.bc)
-* the log file that helps to unwind a partial insert batch at re-open (.log)
+* the log file that helps to unwind a partial insert batch at re-open (.lg)

 Numbers stored in big endian.